drachenwald/dun-in-mara/events/2026/strawberry-raid-v/food.md

 Make your own pizza in our brick oven with A variety of toppings.
 Maybe some celebratory sweet!
 Mug of Regular tea or coffee, lemonade or secunjavin

 If you want to participate in the meal service, please note that you **must book your meals in advance.
-Once bookings close, it will no longer be possible to participate.**
+Once bookings close, it will no longer be possible to participate.
+Also note that bookings are non-refundable.**
+The Coach House could use some help in the cafe for general serving if you are interested in trading your time for food.
+Please contact Damiana at lizjones429@earthlink.net to discuss options.

 **You must have purchased tickets to Strawberry Raid in order to purchase meals.**
+**When booking make sure you change the "Dine in" Date to the 27th of May in order to be able to book your meals.**

 Bookings for the food plan will close on the 20th of May or when capacity is reached, whichever comes first.
 For prices and booking your meals, please visit  **[Sigginstown Castle's website](https://www.sigginstowncastle.com/online-ordering)**, or click:
  <div class="text-center m-4">